 A Supplemental Remedial Investigation Report detailing work conducted by Arcadis as of June 2018 and during the currently proposed investigation will be prepared and submitted to NYSDEC for review and approval.
-The report will include a discussion of analytical results, nature and extent of impact, site conceptual model, and recommendations supported by updated tables and figures describing the analytical data and hydrogeology.
+The report will include a discussion of analytical results, the nature and extent of impact, a site conceptual model, and recommendations supported by updated tables and figures describing the analytical data and hydrogeology.
 Data deliverables and validation will be in accordance with Appendix 2B of DER-10.
 Interim deliverables including boring logs, geologic cross sections, validated analytical data tables, and data usability summary reports will be included in monthly project status updates, as completed.
-A Qualitative Human Health Exposure Assessment will be submitted separately as a standalone report.
+A Qualitative Human Health Exposure Assessment will be submitted as a standalone report prior to submittal of the SRI Report.